Research on Donating Cars

 Introduction: This report provides background on factors that influence the reach and efficiency of transit in metropolitan areas.
-The report assess the regional and local factors that relate to how well transit serves metropolitan populations and connects them to employment.
-The report concludes with implications for policymakers, employers and workers.
+The report assesses the regional and local factors that relate to how well transit serves metropolitan populations and connects them to employment.
+The report concludes with implications for policymakers, employers, and workers.

 Getting Around When You're Just Getting By: The Travel Behavior and Transportation Expenditures of Low-Income Adults